Hacking evolution, screening technique may improve most widespread enzyme

 Mark your calendar for the 2017 Food & Fuel Field Day

-Media, industry and policymakers are invited to see the plants that could help feed and fuel the world by 2050 and meet the scientists who engineered them at the 2017 Food & Fool Field Day on Thursday, July 13, at the University of Illinois Energy Farm.
-This free, day-long event will be held rain or shine with intimate round-table discussions, hands-on field tours and robot demonstrations, and one-on-one interviews.
+Media, industry, and policymakers are invited to see the plants that could help feed and fuel the world by 2050 and meet the scientists who engineered them at the 2017 Food & Fool Field Day on Thursday, July 13, at the University of Illinois Energy Farm.

 RIPE Associate Director Donald Ort is among four University of Illinois professors elected to the National Academy of Sciences this year.